You can view your appointments on Appointments page.

 Click here for upcoming seminars in our training calendar.

-The idea of the Orton gallery (in Finnish) is to bring high-quality art to unusual settings: to the everyday environment of healthcare clients and staff.
+The idea of the Live gallery (in Finnish) is to bring high-quality art to unusual settings: to the everyday environment of healthcare clients and staff.
 The cafe at Orton has served as a stage for monthly changing art exhibitions ever since October 2001.

 The Gallery focuses strongly on Finnish modern art.
 Because of space restrictions we display mostly paintings, graphic art and photography, but some of the artists have also presented video installations, performances or sculptures.